anvilproject/anvil-portal/content/events/anvil2022-may-office-hours.md

 ### Prerequisites

-Please post your questions to the [AnVIL Discourse](https://help.anvilproject.org/) prior to Office Hours so we can bring the team representatives best suited to address your question.
+Please post your questions to the [AnVIL Discourse](https://help.anvilproject.org/t/anvil-office-hours-19may2022-11-am-et/121) prior to Office Hours so we can bring the team representatives best suited to address your question.

 ### Registration

-Post your question to the [AnVIL Discourse](https://help.anvilproject.org/) and sign up via Google Form (TBA).
+Post your question to the [AnVIL Discourse](https://help.anvilproject.org/t/anvil-office-hours-19may2022-11-am-et/121) and sign up via [Google Form](https://forms.gle/nU7Qejub9ecKtfxP8).

 ### Contact